Haonguy/Imbalance-Sex-ratio-at-Birth-impact-to-Population-growth-in-Vietnam/README.md

 ### Prerequisites

 The project will be run entirely in R 4.2.1.

-Dataset would be saved in local decive as excel or csv file.
+Required R packages: readr, dplyr, tidyverse, readxl (more would be added until the project is finished)

 ### Data